virteal/l8/README.md

 [![Build Status](https://travis-ci.org/JeanHuguesRobert/l8.png)](https://travis-ci.org/JeanHuguesRobert/l8)

 l8 is a modern multi-tasker for javascript.
-It schedule javascript task using promises and distributed actors.
+It schedules javascript tasks using promises and distributed actors.

 This is a work in progress that is not ready for production.